The Pearce Collections at Navarro College: Pearce Western Art Collection

 The Pearce Western Art Gallery is home to original works of art by acknowledged masters of Western Art as well as recent original works by members of the National Academy of Western Art, the Cowboy Artists of America, and the National Sculpture Society, among others.

 The Western Art Collection continues to engage viewers because of its narrow focus.
 Only contemporary artists are represented, and all pieces in the collection must "tell a story."
 The dramatic impact of that tale-telling is amplified by the museum's spacious galleries, where 12-foot ceilings have been painted midnight blue to evoke western skies at night.

 Pearce Civil War Collection

 The Pearce Civil War Gallery is an interactive collection featuring firsthand accounts of the American Civil War.
 Organized around a time-line of the Civil War, the Pearce Civil War Gallery exhibits and interprets letters, diaries, journals, photographs, and artifacts from the civilians, soldiers, military, political, and civic leaders of the era.
-It is one of only two museums to tell the entire story of the Civil War from both the Confederate and the Union side of the conflict.

-The Pearce Civil War Collection is a balanced collection documenting the Northern and Southern experiences of the Civil War as well as its leaders, common soldiers, and residents.
+The Pearce Civil War Collection is a collection documenting the Northern and Southern experiences of the Civil War as well as its leaders, common soldiers, and residents.
 Letters from major military, political, and civic leaders as well as diaries and letters of the common soldier describe the gruesome realities of combat and the desperate loneliness of soldiers in letters to beloved parents, siblings, and friends.

+The collection offers online educational materials that reflect a distinct "Lost cause" editorial position.